ungoogled-software/ungoogled-chromium-wiki/user_resources.md

 * [chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) - Check and/or install updates to CRX-based extensions (i.e. not exclusively from the Chrome Web Store).
 It supports optional automatic updates.
 This is an extension-based implementation of [Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285).

+* [dictionaries to enable spellcheck](https://github.com/Eloston/ungoogled-chromium/issues/188#issuecomment-643665850) - General instructions for how to add spellcheck support.

 # Disable WebAssembly

 *(Suggested in [#578](//github.com/Eloston/ungoogled-chromium/issues/578))*